10 Hours of Walking in NYC as a Woman

 10 Hours of Walking in NYC as a Woman is an October 2014 video created for Hollaback! by Rob Bliss Creative featuring 24-year-old actress Shoshana Roberts.
 The video shows Roberts walking through various neighborhoods of New York City, wearing jeans, a black crewneck T-shirt, with a hidden camera recording her from the front.
 The two-minute video includes selected footage from ten hours, showcasing what has been described as "catcalls" and street harassment of Roberts by men, reporting there were 108 such instances.
 The behaviors included people saying "hello" or "good morning", comments on Roberts' appearance, attempts to initiate conversation, angry remarks, and men following her for several minutes.
-As of September 2021, the video has received over 50 million views on YouTube.
+As of November 2025, the video has received over 52 million views on YouTube.

 Production and goals

-Roberts said she got involved with the video by responding to a Craigslist post by Rob Bliss a few months prior, and that although Rob Bliss told her that this was potentially a viral video, she was skeptical but was open to giving it a try.
-Rob Bliss himself shot the video by walking a few feet in front of Roberts with a GoPro camera in his backpack.
+Roberts said she got involved with the video by responding to a Craigslist post by Rob Bliss a few months prior, and that although Bliss told her that this was potentially a viral video, she was skeptical but was open to giving it a try.
+Bliss himself shot the video by walking a few feet in front of Roberts with a GoPro camera in his backpack.
 Bliss and Emily May (executive director and co-founder of Hollaback!, for whom the video was made) clarified in comments to The Washington Post that Roberts' dress choice (jeans and a T-shirt) was made so as to debunk the misconception that women only get harassed if they wear revealing clothing.
 Roberts also said that she experienced similar harassment every day on the streets of New York City as was shown in the video.